abimren/ThermoRefit/README.md

 2. If exists at common mid temperature (Tmid-common) when Tmid-specie is different than Tmid-common.

-Second test is specifically for OpenFOAM
-(or other CFD software where only common Tmid is used and specie specific temperature inputs are ignored (assuming that this modification provides a better CFD performance)).
+Second test is specifically for software where only common Tmid is used and specie specific temperature inputs are ignored.
 Here, we check if extrapolated curves (from Tmid-specie to Tmid-common) would create artificial discontinuity.
 An illustration is given below.